2martens/allris-scraper/README.rst

   - Only considers meetings where you already have been invited formally through ALLRIS.

 **IMPORTANT:**
-All districts are supported but official committe abbreviations will only work for Eimsbüttel as of now.
+All districts are supported but official committee abbreviations will only work for Eimsbüttel as of now.

 Requirements
 ------------